db-developer/grunt-typedoc2md/README.md

 module.exports = function ( grunt, options ) {
   return {
     options: {
       "config": "./conf/typedoc/typedoc.json"           // MUST be of JSON format },
     always: {
     },
     other: {
-      "config": "./conf/typedoc/other.typedoc.json" // MUST be of JSON format }
+      "config": "./conf/typedoc/other.typedoc.json",    // MUST be of JSON format "typedoc-plugin-markdown": false,                 // In case you explicitly may not want to create markdown ;-) "plugin": [ "any", "other", "typedoc", "plugin" ] }
   };
 };